Breathe (British band): Career

-1984–89
+1984–1989

 In 1984, Breathe began working on some demos.
 These songs were introduced to personnel from Virgin Records, which led to a recording contract in 1985 with its subsidiary Siren Records.

 By May 1985, Breathe was in the studio, and in January 1986, the band released the single "Don't Tell Me Lies" in the United Kingdom.
-The song was a modest success, reaching #77 on the UK Singles Chart.
+The song was a modest success, reaching No. 77 on the UK Singles Chart.
 Their second single, "In All Honesty", was released in Britain in May 1986, but failed to chart.

 It was a common industry practice to break a new artist with an up-tempo number, so in May 1987, an abbreviated mix of "Jonah" was chosen instead of "Hands to Heaven" as Breathe's third UK single.
 Los Angeles-based label A&M Records released the album All That Jazz in the United States on 24 August 1987, issuing "Jonah" as Breathe's first stateside single.
 "Jonah" did not chart in either the United States or the United Kingdom.

 At the end of August 1987, Siren Records released the single "All That Jazz" in Britain as a prelude to the full-length same-titled album, originally scheduled for an October UK release.
 Although this title track did not chart, the album would soon go on to score the group two of the band's best-known hits, "Hands to Heaven" and "How Can I Fall?".

 In September 1987, Breathe embarked on their first live national tour, The Big Blow Tour.
 Between 9 and 28 September, the band played 17 dates.

 Faced with four unsuccessful singles after "All That Jazz" failed to reach the Top 100 Singles chart, Siren released "Hands To Heaven" in October 1987, while A&M Records issued "Hands To Heaven" in January 1988 as Breathe's second American single.
 Siren Records released a remix of "Any Trick" in March 1988.

 In America, "Hands To Heaven" debuted on the Billboard Adult Contemporary chart on 20 February 1988.
-With repeated rotation of the music video on VH1, "Hands To Heaven" crept onto the Billboard Hot 100 at #90 on 16 April and drifted about the lower regions of the chart for the following two months until it finally broke into the Top 40 in June.
-The single reached #2 in the US in 1988 and #4 on the UK Singles Chart.
+With repeated rotation of the music video on VH1, "Hands To Heaven" crept onto the Billboard Hot 100 at No. 90 on 16 April and drifted about the lower regions of the chart for the following two months until it finally broke into the Top 40 in June.
+The single reached No. 2 in the US in 1988 and No. 4 on the UK Singles Chart.

 In mid-1988, the group experienced managerial and personnel problems that led to the departures of manager Karl Adams and, more significantly, bass player Michael Delahunty.
 David Glasper stated that Delahunty had been fired, and that the decision "had been made on purely musical terms."